shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 # Introduction

-This tutorial can be followed with any user-defined database but would work best if the clinical metaproteomics database generation workflow was used.
+This tutorial can be followed with any user-defined database but would work best if the clinical metaproteomics database generation workflow was used (**cite WF1**).
 The MetaNovo tool generates a more manageable database that contains identified proteins.
-The MetaNovo-generated database merged with Human SwissProt (reviewed only) and contaminants (cRAP) databases to generates a compact database (~24.5k protein sequences) that will be used for peptide identification.
+The MetaNovo-generated database merged with Human SwissProt (reviewed only) and contaminants (cRAP) databases to generate a compact database (~21.2k protein sequences) that will be used for peptide identification.

 # Peptide identification
 The MSMS data will be searched against the compact database `Human UniProt Microbial Proteins (from MetaNovo) and cRAP `to identify peptide and protein sequences via sequence database searching.
-For this tutorial, two peptide identification programs will be used: SearchGUI/PeptideShaker and MaxQuant, however, you could use other software too, such as Fragpipe or Scribe.
+For this tutorial, two peptide identification programs will be used: SearchGUI/PeptideShaker and MaxQuant.
+However, you could use other software too, such as Fragpipe or Scribe.
 For the purpose of this tutorial, a dataset of the 4 RAW/MGF files will be used as the MS/MS input.

 ![Discovery-Workflow](/images/clinical-mp/clinical-mp-database-generation-figure2.jpg)